 Priority Issue Continue efforts to promote transparency and representation of women on Boards and in executive and senior management positions for senior exchange-listed issuers Action Plan a.
-Receive and review issuer disclosures on representation of women on Boards and in executive and senior management positionsb.
+Receive and review issuer disclosures on representation of women on Boards and in executive and senior management positions b.
 Publish results of the disclosure review c.
-Hold consultation roundtable to discuss results Success a.
-Disclosure review completed and results are published Measures/ Expected Outcomes Continued improvement in the transparency of Board selection and composition for senior exchange- listed issuers
+Hold consultation roundtable to discuss results Success Measures/ Expected Outcomes a.
+Disclosure review completed and results are published b.
+Continued improvement in the transparency of Board selection and composition for senior exchange-listed issuers